 Once your system is back at our UK-based service centre our engineers will examine, fix and arrange return of the system to you.
 Throughout this process we will keep you informed of the status of the repair via our automated email system that includes an estimate of when the system will be ready to send back to you or be collected.

-In addition, you may the following utilities useful:
+In addition, you may also find the following utilities useful:

 First of all we’re sorry that your system isn’t working as it should.
 All Scan 3XS systems undergo a rigorous 24-hour burn test and 88-point QC procedure.
 However, from time to time components do fail and software errors occur.